Uniform continuity of entropy rate with respect to the $\bar f$-pseudometric: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Michal Kupsa for many discussions on the subject of the paper.
 Martha \L{}\k{a}cka acknowledges the support of the National Science Centre (NCN), Poland, grant \emph{Preludium} no. 2015/19/N/ST1/00872 and the doctoral scholarship \emph{Etiuda} no. 2017/24/T/ST1/00372.
 Dominik Kwietniak acknowledges the support of the National Science Centre (NCN), Poland, grant \emph{Opus} no. 2018/29/B/ST1/01340.
 Tomasz Downarowicz acknowledges the support of the National Science Centre (NCN), Poland, grant \emph{Harmonia} no. 2018/30/M/ST1/00061.
+The authors are greatly indebeted to the anonymous refrees for several comments which helped to improve the paper.

 \Addresses